DIRECTDataset/DIRECTFeedback/README.md

 The DIRECT-F dataset and Rectify model are released under CC BY-NC-SA 4.0 License.
 By using the dataset and model, you agree to the following:

 1. Non-Commercial Use Only:
-The dataset is strictly for non-commercial research purposes.
+The dataset and the model are strictly for non-commercial research purposes.
 Commercial use of any kind is prohibited.

 2. Attribution:
 Proper credit must be given to the DIRECT-F dataset (Liermann et al., 2024), the DIRECT dataset (Huang et al., 2022) and the original RACE-M dataset (Lai et al., 2017) from which parts of it are derived.

 3. Disclaimer:
-The dataset is provided "as-is" without warranty of any kind.
+The dataset and the model are provided "as-is" without warranty of any kind.
 The authors are not liable for any issues or outcomes arising from its use.

 4. Compliance with RACE Terms:
 Elements derived from the RACE dataset are subject to the terms outlined by [RACE](https://www.cs.cmu.edu/~glai1/data/race/#:~:text=notes).
 Users must ensure compliance with those terms.